Skip to main content

 The same research further revealed that progesterone’s inhibitory action extends beyond IRS-1 degradation.
 Even when the PI3K/Akt pathway was artificially activated (bypassing the IRS-1 step), progesterone still suppressed glucose uptake.
 This indicates that progesterone also acts at a step distal to Akt phosphorylation.

-The final critical step in is the translocation of GLUT4-containing vesicles from the cell’s interior to the plasma membrane.
+The final critical step in glucose uptake is the translocation of GLUT4-containing vesicles from the cell’s interior to the plasma membrane.
 Progesterone appears to interfere with this final trafficking or fusion step, effectively keeping the cell’s “doors” for glucose closed even when the initial signals are present.

 Furthermore, progesterone was found to inhibit the PI3K-independent pathway by suppressing the insulin-induced phosphorylation of the protein Cbl and the activation of the small GTPase TC10, another pathway that contributes to GLUT4 translocation.